GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 **Examples**

-This example will add a new key to `FormData` (or update a key if it already exists):
+This example will add a new key to `FormData` (or update a key if it already exists).
+Any new keys will be available via the `$_POST` superglobal when the PDF is generated.

 ```js
 gform.addFilter('gfpdf_previewer_current_form_data', function(data, form) {